lups-tech/.github/profile/README.md

 We are working agile, with 1 week sprints, organised using clickup.com.

 ## Who are we?
 We are Lups-Tech.
-A group of full-stack developers who studied together at the School of Applied Technology in Stockholm (aka "</SALT>").
+A group of full-stack developers who studied together at the School of Applied Technology in Stockholm.

 The team is comprised of:
 - [Luca Martinelli](https://github.com/Luega)